 Taryn was living the “normal” life.
 She had married her soul mate, was about to graduate college, and had her future with him to look forward to.
 That was until May 21, 2007.

-Taryn’s husband had been killed by multiple roadside bombs just an hour and a half after they last spoke.
-Feeling lost and alone in the new world she’d been thrown into, she began traveling around the country to hear other women’s stories of love, tragedy… and overall survival.
-In hearing their accounts, she hoped to learn more about the title that been had given to her… that of a military widow.
+CPL Michael Davis, her husband, had been killed by multiple roadside bombs just an hour and a half after they last spoke.
+Lost, alone and ready to give up in the new world she’d been thrown into, she began traveling around the country to hear other women’s stories of love, tragedy… and most importantly, their path to survival.
+In hearing their accounts, she hoped to learn and embrace the title that had been given to her… that of a military widow.

 What began as her own personal journey, has expanded into a national non-profit organization, a documentary film and a network of healing that has reached thousands.
 Inspired off the willpower and strength of the women “in her shoes”, she has found that true love is eternal, that the lessons her husband shared still run through her veins, the heart can heal and that she is not alone.
 For her work with the AWP she has recieved such awards as: A Top 10 CNN Hero, L’oreal’s National Women of Worth, Newsweek’s 150 Women Shaking the World, DVF People’s Voice Recipient, Glamour Magaazine’s 30 Under 30, VH1’s Do Something AWard and more.
 She also has been blessed to have shared her journey such stages: GE, Forbes, TED, Chicago Ideas Week and more.

 Lindsey has been working with the AWP since 2009.
 She lost her brother-in-law in Iraq in 2007 and personally sends out every Welcome Package and works with AWP donors first-hand.
 She has a love and admiration for all of the military and takes time to read about there heroes of the widows we serve.
 When she’s not working she is loving every minute with her daughter, Elena, husband, Cameron and Togo the Huskie.